 EU Import Duties

-The EU is a customs union which means that 28 Member State customs administrations implement the Community Customs Code established by Council Regulation 2913/92.
-Commission Regulation 2454/93 lays down provisions for the implementation of the Code.
+The EU is a customs union which means that 28 Member State customs administrations implement the Union Customs Code.
 These common rules cover all aspects of trade with third countries.
 All the Member States apply the same tariff on goods imported from outside the EU.
 The import duty rate is determined by the classification of a good in the EU Tariff Schedule (last update published in Official Journal L 294 – Oct.
 28, 2016) and by the customs value.

 For the customs classification of goods, the EU uses the Combined Nomenclature (CN) established by Council Regulation 2658/87.
 This eight-digit coding system is based on the Harmonized System (HS) which is also the basis for the import and export codes used by the U.S. The first six digits refer to the HS-headings, the following two digits represent the CN subheadings.
 The CN 8-digit coding system is structured as follows: